Some items are only available on campus or will require authentication via EUID and Password at the point of use.

 The Roper iPoll Databank is a comprehensive, up-to-date source for US nationwide public opinion.
 A full-text retrieval system, the iPoll online database is organized at the question level, providing the tools to sift through nearly a half million questions asked on national public opinion surveys, 1935 to present.
 Surveys archived in the Roper Catalog were originally gathered by academic, commercial and media survey organizations such as Gallup Organization, Harris Interactive, Pew Research Associates, and many more.

-To access Roper iPoll Databank, go to the Databases tab from the blue box on the library homepage.
-Use the Select a Database drop down, select iPoll Databank (highlighted in yellow below) from the drop down menu, then click the Go button to the right (circled in red below).
+To access Roper iPoll Databank, go to the Databases & E-Resources tab from the search box on the library homepage.
+Begin entering iPoll Databank and select the result from the drop down menu.
 If you are off campus, you will be prompted to enter your EUID and Password to access the database.

 Enter your search term(s) in the text box below (highlighted in yellow) and click the blue Search iPoll button at the bottom (circled in red.) iPoll suggests that if you have a phrase you want to search, such as "Republican National Convention," that you put your search terms in quotes so that it will search for the phrase instead of all the words separately.